TradeTrust/generic-templates/README.md

 | :-----------------: | :-------------------------------------: |
 |   Covering Letter   | https://generic-templates.tradetrust.io |

-Use these urls in the "\$template" section of the configuration file.
+Use any one of these urls in the `forms[0].defaults.$template.url` field of the configuration file.

 _Note: To use these available templates, please ensure that you have the correct schema in the configuration file._